-Updated June 2021
+Updated June 2023

 Within this section

-Total combined in situ and mined bitumen production declined by 4 per cent in 2020, to 473.7 thousand cubic metres per day (103 m3/d), or 2981 thousand barrels per day (103 bbl/d) (Table S3.1).
-The last time total bitumen production levels declined was during the global financial crisis of 2008.
+Total combined in situ and mined bitumen production increased by 1.8 per cent in 2022 to 527.1 thousand cubic metres per day (103 m3/d) or 3317.1 thousand barrels per day (103 bbl/d) (see Table S3.1).

 Growth in production is expected to carry over to 2023 with continued investment after many companies paid down a large amount of debt in 2022.
 By 2032, total bitumen production is forecast to increase to 640.3 103 m3/d (4029.0 103 bbl/d).

 The war in Ukraine highlighted energy security concerns globally in 2022 and exacerbated the oil supply shortage, leading to elevated crude oil prices in the first half of the year.
 Since June 2022, however, rising U.S. production and a potential looming recession have exerted downward pressure on oil prices.